African University College of Communications: History

+Accreditation

 In 2007, the institute received another approval from the National Accreditation Board to offer Bachelor of Arts degree courses and became known as the African University College of Communications (AUCC) becoming the first university in Africa to offer journalism and communication studies as its flagship.
 In 2010, AUCC was again granted accreditation by NAB to offer Bachelor of Science degree courses in Business Administration.
 The School is affiliated with the University of Ghana for the award of its degrees and with the National Board for Technicians Examinations (NABPTEX) for the award of its diplomas.

 Learning and research centres

 The university has established several centres and institutions to offer opportunities for continuous learning to its students as well as interested members of the general public.
 These include: